firebase/firebase-work-queue/README.md

 Usage
 -----

-Install using npm:
+Install both `firebase` and `firebase-work-queue` using npm:

     npm install firebase
     npm install firebase-work-queue

-You can generate a job by pusing data to a Firebase list:
+You can generate a job by pushing data to a Firebase list:

 ```
 var Firebase = require("firebase");